Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 **Description**

-Add a global rule to a command.
+Add a global rule to a cog or command.

 **Arguments**